Spanning Tree Covers for Path-Separable Graphs: Trading Stretch for Size: Distance Oracles with Improved Stretch

-Recall that Theorem \ref{thm:SmallTreewidthEmulatorAndSpanner} provides a path-reporting emulator with stretch $O(k)$, query time $O(k\cdot T(n,k))$ and size $O(k\cdot n\cdot T(n,k))$, for any $n$-vertex graph with recursive separators of size $t(\theta)$ and any integer parameter $k\geq1$.
-A more explicit bound on the stretch is $128k-31$, as derived by Lemma \ref{lemma:TreeCoverToPREmulator} from Theorem \ref{thm:SmallTreewidthTreeCover}.
-In this section we show how the stretch can be improved to $16k-4$.
+Theorem \ref{thm:SmallTreewidthEmulatorAndSpanner} applies Lemma \ref{lemma:TreeCoverToPREmulator} on Theorem \ref{thm:SmallTreewidthSpanTreeCover}, to obtain a path-reporting $(32ek+1)$-emulator.
+In this section, we show how the stretch can be improved to $4ek+1$.
 We note, however, that the structure we present here is not a path-reporting emulator, but only a \textit{distance oracle}.
-That is, given a query $(u,v)\in V^2$, this structure outputs only an estimate $\hat{d}(u,v)$ that satisfies $d_G(u,v)\leq\hat{d}(u,v)\leq(16k-4)d_G(u,v)$, but not a path with weight $\hat{d}(u,v)$ in $G$ or in any emulator of $G$.
+That is, given a query $(u,v)\in V^2$, this structure outputs only an estimate $\hat{d}(u,v)$ that satisfies $d_G(u,v)\leq\hat{d}(u,v)\leq(4ek+1)\cdot d_G(u,v)$, but not a path with weight $\hat{d}(u,v)$ in a fixed small-size emulator of $G$.

-To construct such distance oracle, we do not use the tree cover (or the HST cover) from Theorem \ref{thm:SmallTreewidthTreeCover} as a black box, but instead we go back to the proof of Lemma \ref{lemma:PairwiseTreeCover}.
-This proof was omitted due to its similarity with the proof of Theorem \ref{thm:PairwiseSpanTreeCover}, but we roughly describe its details here.
+To construct such a distance oracle, we do not use the tree cover (or the HST cover) from Theorem \ref{thm:SmallTreewidthSpanTreeCover} as a black-box, but instead we go back to the proof of Lemma \ref{lemma:PairwiseSpanTreeCover}.
+We roughly describe its details here.
 Given a graph $G=(V,E)$, a parameter $k$, and a subset $A\subseteq V$ of size $t$, we iteratively find $I=O(k\cdot t^{\frac{1}{k}})$ disjoint subsets $S_1,S_2,...,S_I\subseteq A$ and corresponding trees $T_1,T_2,...,T_I$.
 Here, the vertex set of $T_i$ is $V(T_i)=V\setminus\bigcup_{j=1}^{i-1}S_j$.
-These trees has the property that for any $u,v\in V$, if $i$ is the minimal index such that a $u-v$ shortest path intersects $S_i$, then
+These trees has the property that for any $u,v\in V$, if $i$ is the minimal index such that a shortest $u$-$v$ path intersects $S_i$, then

-In fact, the inequality $d_G(u,v)\leq d_{T_i}(u,v)$ holds for every tree $T_i$.
 Thus, every pair of vertices $u,v\in V$ with a shortest path that intersects $A$ has a tree in this collection, in which there is a low-stretch path between $u,v$.